MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

         }
     };

 For actually generating elements from JSON, I could have used libraries like [underscore.js](http://underscorejs.org) and [moment.js](http://momentjs.org) to handle things like iteration, templating and date formatting, and I normally would have these in scope in a larger project.
-Here, though, I see little reason to involve two more libraries for a few simple operations.
+Since I'm without them here, though, everything is done in vanilla JS.
 Parsing the JSON is straightforward, as every event that involves a commit will have a `payload.commit` property containing an array of commmits.
 Using arrays and a native `.join()` function should be preferred to string concatenation, in the absence of templating:

 <!--?prettify lang=js-->